 MAKING THE PATTERN: THE TOP

-There are two bodice patterns.
+There are three bodice pieces.

-Pattern A: Front bodice
+- Pattern A = Front bodice

-Pattern B: Back bodice
+- Pattern B = Back bodice

-Pattern C: Straps
+- Pattern C = Straps

-STEP 7.
 On the back bodice (Pattern B), add 1 inch seam allowance to the top.
 Add ½ seam allowance to the remaining edges.
 Cut one piece on fold.

 MAKING THE PATTERN: THE BOTTOM

-Pattern D: Skirt
+- Pattern D: Skirt

-Pattern E: Waistband
+- Pattern E: Waistband

 PUTTING IT TOGETHER: THE TOP

-Snip off the tip of the bowtie to eliminate fabric bulge when the bodice is turned right side out.
+Snip off the tip of the bowtie.
+This will prevent fabric bulge when the bodice is turned right side out.

 PUTTING IT TOGETHER: THE BOTTOM

-STEP 27.
+STEP 19.
 Line up the side seams of the waistband to the bodice.

 On the front, gauge how wide of a cutout you want.
 Distribute the elastic waist accordingly.
-The more elasticity you allocate to the center, the smaller the cutout will be when the dress is worn.
+The more elasticity you allocate to the center, the less the cutout will stretch when the dress is worn.